airborne-commando/OPSEC-OSINT-Tools/README.md

 Cock.li is not under duress of any government or organization.

 I'd probably recommend using something else other than cock.li; use any domain from cock.li and use a different email server provider, this is stupid.

-## OPSEC

-OPSEC, or Operations Security, is a systematic process for:
-1. identifying
-2. protecting and controlling critical information.

-It's a security discipline and operations function that involves a continuous cycle of:
-* Identifying critical information and indicators (CII)
-* Analyzing potential threats and vulnerabilities
-* Assessing risks
-* Developing countermeasures to protect CII

-OPSEC is used to protect information and activities from adversaries.

-It's a warfighting capability that helps identify and protect sensitive information that could give an adversary an advantage.

-OPSEC principles can be applied in daily life, such as not sharing personal information like Social Security numbers.

-* Other examples of OPSEC mistakes include:

-* Over-sharing personal information online

-* Leaving unused social media profiles online

-* Accidentally interacting with a target on social media

-OPSEC supplements other security disciplines, rather than replacing them.

-## How to OPSEC:

-* Use services that can conceal your identity if you're paranoid Telegram is kinda normie tier, requires a phone number - simplex isn't too bad and neither is signal.

-* Tor/VPN/XMR

-tor isn't bad but will get rate limited by captcha.
-Mullvad is pretty good as a VPN considering it accepts XMR (monero) as a form of payment, meaning it can't really be traced back to you if you buy this VPN service and you mine XMR with your own node; also worth noting that VPNS are useles if you have bad opsec.

-Example people can find you on people search engines and the like along with using the same variant of a username and or by biometrics.

-* Usernames/creds/ID

-Use different usernames and creds on different websites, use a word spinner to change sentences on everything if you wanted to conceal your identity (people will google who you really are).
-Try not to make much foes and the like and don't be noticeable on the internet (IE; don't be a turd) also don't plaster your face on the net and if you do try to look yourself up on the net.
-This is the BEST pieces of advice I can give anyone reading this.